Task-Agnostic Graph Explanations: The Framework

 \subsection{Explainer Architectures}

 \textbf{Embedding explainers}.
-Inspired by explainer architectures used by PGExplainer, we adopt the multilayer perceptron (MLP) to predict the importance score $w_{ij}$ for each edge $(u_i, u_j)\in E$, on top of learned embeddings $\bm z_i$ and $\bm z_j$ of the two nodes connected by the edge.
-Edges with scores higher than a threshold are considered as important edges that remain in the selected subgraph.
+To be consistent with PGExplainer, we adopt the multilayer perceptron (MLP) as the base architecture to predict the importance score $w_{ij}$ for each edge $(u_i, u_j)\in E$, on top of learned embeddings $\bm z_i$ and $\bm z_j$ of the two nodes connected by the edge.
+Edges with scores higher than a threshold are considered important edges that remain in the selected subgraph.
 In order for the embedding explainer to cooperate with different downstream explainers and provide diverse explanations for different tasks, it additionally requires a condition vector as input indicating the specific downstream task to be explained.
-We handle the condition vector in a similar manner to Conditional GAN~\citep{mirza2014conditional}.
 Formally, the graph-level embedding explainer takes the embeddings, $\bm z_i$ and $\bm z_j$, and the condition vector $\bm p$ as inputs and computes the importance score by

 where $[\cdot;\cdot]$ denotes the concatenation along the feature dimension, $\otimes$ denotes the element-wise multiplication, $\sigma$ denotes the activation function, and $f_{g}:\mathds{R}^d\to \mathds{R}^{2d}$ is a linear projection.
 The node-level embedding explainer takes an additional node embedding as its input, as the explainers are expected to predict different scores for the same edge when explaining different target nodes.
 The formulation of computing the importance score is as follows,